enku/gbp-webhook-playsound/README.md

-You should ensure that gbp-notifications is installed on the [Gentoo Build Publisher](https://github.com/enku/gentoo-build-publisher) server for which you want to subscribe and the webhook receiver is configured to recieve `build_pulled` events:
+You should ensure that gbp-notifications is installed on the [Gentoo Build Publisher](https://github.com/enku/gentoo-build-publisher) server for which you want to subscribe and the webhook receiver is configured to receive `build_pulled` events:

 #### On the server